bcroke19/MASH-Peformance-Analytics/README.md

 pio.renderers.default = "browser"
 import seaborn as sns
 ```
-2. Read in Data from CSV.

-### Basic Analysis
+## Number of Rows and Unique Members
-1. How many rows are in the dataset?
+How many rows are in the dataset?
 How many unique members make up these rows?
 ```
 num_rows = len(df) #number of rows in dataset
 print(num_rows)